This example shows how to use Raspberry Pi hardware board and an Android™ device to build a surveillance camera.

 This example requires Computer Vision System Toolbox™.

 Complete Raspberry Pi LED Control example.

 (Optional) Battery pack (4 AA Battery pack for TowerPro SG-5010)

 In this task, you will set up a servo motor(optional) and USB web camera with Raspberry Pi board.

 1. (If you don't have a servo motor, skip this step.)
 Secure USB camera on the shaft of the servo motor and secure the servo motor on a surface.

 2. Plug the USB interface of USB web camera into the USB port of Raspberry Pi board

 3. (If you don't have a servo motor, skip this step.)
 Wire the servo motor as shown in the simplified circuit diagram below.
 For the servo motor and battery pack, read the specification of your servo motor and install battery pack properly.
 Make sure to connect the ground of battery pack to the ground of Raspberry Pi board.
 Improper installation of the servo motor and battery pack will damage Raspberry Pi board.
 In the circuit schematic below, the servo motor control line is connected to GPIO 18 pin.

 2. Open the Raspberry Pi model.
-Double-click Video Send Subsystem, update UDP Send Red, UDP Send Blue and UDP Send Green blocks with the IP address of your iPhone/iPad.
+Double-click Video Send Subsystem, update UDP Send Red, UDP Send Blue and UDP Send Green blocks with the IP address of your Android device.
 If you have a servo motor, double click Standard Servo Write and update Minimum pulse duration and Maximum pulse duration based on your servo motor.